chenkovsky/aha/README.md

 # aha

+useful data structure for string processing.

-ahocorasick automaton based on cedar which is a high performance double array trie. semi-dynamic ahocorasick automaton based.
+ahocorasick automaton based on cedar which is a high performance double array trie.

+suffix automaton

+bk-tree

 ## Installation